PM-International: Products

 The company develops and produces exclusively products of its own brand FitLine.
 PM-International is also the official supplier of various sports teams and associations with its FitLine brand.

 Sponsorship

 The company cooperates with sports teams such as the German, Austrian and Polish Ski Associations, the German Ice Hockey Federation, the German Cycling Federation, the German Athletics Association, the Swiss Sliding Federation, the Luxembourg Handball Federation and the Luxembourg Basketball Federation.

+On July 17, 2024, the ATP Tour and FitLine entered into a multi-year global partnership.
+Under the terms of the agreement, FitLine was designated as the official provider of sports nutrition and energy bars for the ATP Tour through 2026.